atyenoria/janus-webrtc-gateway-docker/README.md

 ![system](https://github.com/atyenoria/janus-webrtc-gateway-docker/blob/master/system.png "system")
 [![Build Status](https://travis-ci.org/atyenoria/janus-webrtc-gateway-docker.svg?branch=master)](https://travis-ci.org/atyenoria/janus-webrtc-gateway-docker)
  # Introduction
 This is a docker image for Janus Webrtc Gateway.
 Janus Gateway is still under active development phase.
 So, as the official docs says, some minor modification of the middleware library versions happens frequently.
 I try to deal with such a chage as much as I can.
 If you need any request about this repo, free to contact me.
+About the details of setup for this docker image, you should read the official docs https://janus.conf.meetecho.com/index.html carefully.

 # Characteristics
 - libwebsocket 2.2.0, build with LWS_MAX_SMP=1 for single thread processing